cechrist/cardoon/doc/design.rst

 advantages of this is that a device can process parameters independently of the containing circuit (a reference to the circuit is no longer needed in ``process_params()``).
-Another advantage is that the terminal name is just the internal connection number and does not need to be unique.
+Another advantage is that the terminal name does not need to be unique.

-By default the last external terminal in a device is taken as the local reference.
-Internal voltages are always referred to that local reference and the corresponding variable unit is taken from the internal terminal.

 The ``Circuit`` class has now a function to retrieve all internal terminals, which (as explained above) are not present in the ``termDict`` dictionary.

+By default there is no local reference terminal.
+A local reference terminal can be created calling ``self.add_reference_term()``.

 Internal Terminal Indexing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Internal terminals could be internally indexed by its position in the